Welcome to Robins Class

 Robins class is a mixed Nursery/Reception class.
-Miss Percival, is the class teacher and is supported by our Robins Teaching Assistants, Mrs Perry and Mrs Smith
+Mr Foreman, is the class teacher and is supported by our Robins Teaching Assistants, Mrs Perry and Mrs Smith

 Here at Manor, we recognise that settling into school is a big step for your child and we endeavour to make it a happy transition.